PradoDomercq/Full-Multi-Microplastics-River-Model/README.md

 The model can be parameterised for different microplastic types (composition, shape, size, etc.) and river characteristics (flow velocity, suspended particulates, dimensions, etc.).
 Furthermore, this framework is intended as a  flexible tool where new or updated fate processes can be included or reparameterised easily.

 This model follows a modular multimedia mass-balance modelling approach in which a system of coupled mass balance equations is built describing the transformation and transport processes of the plastic particles within the modelled system with specific rate constants.
-The fate and trqnsport process already included are: agreggation with surpended particulates, biofouling, aggregate breack-up, fragmentation, degradation, settling, resuspension, advection, sediment transport, burial in the deep sediment.
+The fate and transport process already included are: agreggation with surpended particulates, biofouling, aggregate breack-up, fragmentation, degradation, settling, resuspension, advection, sediment transport, burial in the deep sediment.

 ![Alt text](https://github.com/PradoDomercq/Nano2Plast_RiverModel/blob/main/FigureGenericRiver.png "Generic River")

-OPEN SOURCE CODE WILL BE AVAILABLE SOON!
+We are currently in the process of publication but OPEN SOURCE CODE WILL BE AVAILABLE SOON.

 For an early invitation to the repository contact prado.domercq@aces.su.se by providing your GitHub userame